Mesías Guevara: Congressman (2011–2016)

 As the Possible Peru Alliance was established for the 2011 general election, Guevara was selected to run for the Peruvian Congress, representing the Cajamarca region.
 Attaining 18,041 votes and as the coalition placed third in the region, he was elected as one of the five congressmen from the Popular Action party in Congress.

 During his term, he remained an adamant voice against congressional reelection, for which he submitting a bill for amending the Constitution of Peru in order to rule-out immediate congressional reelection.
 His bill was ultimately rejected by the Constitution committee.
 For the next general election cycle, he declined to run for reelection, basing his decision in coherence to the motive of the bill.
 However, it was approved years later in a 2018 referendum.

 Party politics

 At party leadership level, Guevara was elected President of Popular Action for the 2014-2019 term, defeating former Party President Víctor Andrés García Belaúnde and Elías Mendoza Habersperger.
-He currently still serves in the position although his term has expired, as the party is yet to convene a national convention to elect a new party leadership.
+He still served in the position after 2019 although his term had expired, as the party was yet to convene a national convention to elect a new party leadership.
 He was previously, the General Secretary of the Popular Action from 2007 to 2009 and again from 2011 to 2013.
+He resigned from the party in November 2023.
+He joined the Purple Party in January 2024.